Zorgbijjou/zorginzage-homemonitoring/README.md

 Please see the [FHIR Implementation Guide BgZ](https://informatiestandaarden.nictiz.nl/wiki/MedMij:V2020.01/FHIR_BGZ_2017#PHR:_request_message) for more details.

-When requesting the access token, the credential must be included in the `vcs` claim and meet the above-mentioned requirements.
+When requesting the access token, the verifiable presentation must be included in the `vp` claim and meet the requirements of paragraph "presentation definition for data requests".

-### Normative End Date BgZ Resources Authorization
+#### Normative End Date medical data Resources Authorization

 When creating an Authorization Credential, an end date must be set on the record using the `expirationDate` field.
 The end date must be primarily based on the patient's own preferences.
 The practitioner needs to ask the patient for the preferred duration of the consent.
 When the patient's preferences with regard to the duration of the consent are not registered, the following norms apply: